Templates Film collaboration agreement template

 Credits

-, and will be accorded “Producer” credit on the Picture in first position among all producer credits on a separate card in the main titles thereof, in paid ads (subject to customary exclusions), and anywhere the so-called billing block appears.
+Producer 1 name, Producer 2 name and Producer 3 name will be accorded “Producer” credit on the Picture in first position among all producer credits on a separate card in the main titles thereof, in paid ads (subject to customary exclusions), and anywhere the so-called billing block appears.

-Subject to applicable WGA and DGA requirements, will be accorded “Written By” credit (on a shared card) and shall be accorded “Directed By” credit on the Picture (on a separate card) in the main titles thereof, in paid ads (subject to customary exclusions), and anywhere the billing block appears.
+Subject to applicable WGA and DGA requirements, Writer name will be accorded “Written By” credit (on a shared card) and Director name shall be accorded “Directed By” credit on the Picture (on a separate card) in the main titles thereof, in paid ads (subject to customary exclusions), and anywhere the billing block appears.

-and will each be accorded production company and logo credit equally, above the title of the Picture, on screen and in paid ads, and anywhere the billing block appears.
+Company 1 short name and Company 2 short name will each be accorded production company and logo credit equally, above the title of the Picture, on screen and in paid ads, and anywhere the billing block appears.
 Logo credits may be animated on screen, and shall appear as “bug” logo credits in the billing block.
 All other aspects of the foregoing credits will be determined by Company in its sole discretion.

 Other Terms